ayvasoftware/ayvajs/tutorials/motion-api-value-providers.md

   value: ({ x }) => {
     const result = Math.sin(x * Math.PI * 2 * bpm);

-    // Sin is in the range -1 to 1.
-So we must shift and scale into the range [0 - 1]. return (result + 1) / 2;
+    // Sin is in the range [-1, 1].
+So we must shift and scale into the range [0, 1]. return (result + 1) / 2;
   }
 });